Judging from her

 study

-draws a direct link between exposure to DDT early in life and breast
+draws a direct link between exposure to DDT early in life and

 cancer.
 Another